TV Pop Diaries

 Pop Music on British Television 1955 -

-A devious teatime show in which ten kids having being set a question by the host have to run over to one of the three circles on the studio floor which they think is the right answer, or try to persuade others is the right answer, but actually isn't, in the hope that someone will follow and get the answer wrong.
-Everyone then gets the chance to change their mind when the host shouts "runaround...now", and they have the opportunity to jump onto another square, leaving the losers behind.
-The winners go through to the next round, while the losers go into a sinbin and miss the next rounds until there was only one winner left, and then it begins all over again.
+A devious teatime show in which ten kids having being set a question by the host have to run over to one of the three circles on the studio floor which they think has the right answer, or try to persuade others is the right answer, but actually isn't, in the hope that someone will follow and get the answer wrong.
+Everyone then gets the chance to change their mind when the host shouts "runaround...now", and they have the opportunity to jump onto another circle, leaving the losers behind.
+The winners go through to the next round, while the losers go into a sinbin and miss the next round until there was only one winner left, and then it begins all over again.

 Southern TV had bought the format in from America where a version had run in the